How many times have you told that to someone, only to later do a terrible job at keeping your commitment?

 I fear that in some cases, Bible journaling becomes a replacement for studying God's Word.
 I have no problem whatsoever with someone using art as an expression of worship or as a way to meditate on Scripture.
 Some of the Scripture illustrations I have seen online are absolutely beautiful.
 But when Bible journaling begins stealing your time from really digging into the Word and studying it in-depth, then it is time to reconsider its worth.

-Similarly, if I were to print a spiritual journal worksheet from the internet and try to fill it out, the questions on it might not contain whatever the Holy Spirit had been teaching me.
+Similarly, if I were to print a spiritual journal worksheet from the internet and try to fill out pre-determined study prompts, the questions on it might not contain whatever the Holy Spirit had been teaching me.
 I would be doing myself a great disservice by ignoring what he wanted me to meditate on and forcing myself to meditate on something completely different.
+Instead I prefer keeping my Bible studies open ended, so that I can listen to whatever it is the Holy Spirit is teaching me as an individual.

-In a day when “Bible journaling” seems to be synonymous with creating cute illustrations in your Bible or writing on pre-made worksheets, remember that it doesn't have to be that way — and it shouldn't if it's not truly strengthening your relationship with the Lord.
+In a day when “Bible journaling” seems to be synonymous with creating cute illustrations in your Bible or answering pre-determined questions, remember that it doesn't have to be that way — and it shouldn't if it's not truly strengthening your relationship with the Lord.

 Rather than spending my time creating colorful illustrations (again, not wrong, just be careful!)
 I keep a simple spiritual journal with a notebook and pen.